YouTube star TotalBiscuit dies aged 33

 Popular video game critic John Bain - known as TotalBiscuit and the Cynical Brit - has died aged 33.

-He had 2.2 million YouTube subscribers, but retired from reviewing games at the start of May after a battle with liver cancer.
+He had 2.2 million YouTube subscribers, but retired from reviewing games in April after bowel cancer spread to his liver.

-In a lengthy post on Reddit, he wrote that he didn't "have long left" and said that his cancer was terminal.
+In a lengthy post on Reddit, he wrote that he did not "have long left" and said that his cancer was terminal.

 After a tweet appeared on his official account confirming his passing, his wife Genna posted a poem as a tribute to her late husband.